doctest/doctest/.github/issue_template.md

 This is only relevant for bug reports, but if you do have one, please provide a minimal set of steps to reproduce the problem.

-Usually this means providing a small and self-contained code using Catch and specifying compiler flags/tools used if relevant.
+Usually this means providing a small and self-contained code using doctest and specifying compiler flags/tools used if relevant.
 -->